G

 Financial Performance:

-• Key Growth Drivers: Increased shipments of domain controllers.
+• Key Growth Drivers: Primarily sales growth in domain controllers.

 Product Portfolio:

-• Domain Controllers: Tier-one supplier of remote computing modules controlling infotainment, instrumentation, key advanced driver-assistance systems (ADAS) functionality, and rear seat entertainment.
+• Integrated Solutions: Tier-one supplier of domain controllers for infotainment, instrumentation, ADAS functionality, and rear seat entertainment.

-• Infotainment Units: Tier-one supplier of centralized control and integrated multi-display platforms for premium audio and multimedia, navigation, cameras, smartphone links, customized voice recognition, personal assistants, and rear-seat entertainment instrument clusters.
+• Infotainment Units: Centralized control and multi-display platforms for premium audio, multimedia, navigation, cameras, and voice recognition.

 Capital Allocation Strategy